rduenasf/birding/docs/birds/weskin.md

 scientific_name: "Tyrannus verticalis"
 order: "Passeriformes"
 family: "Tyrannidae (Tyrant Flycatchers)"
 description: "Tyrannus verticalis is a species of bird in the Tyrannidae (Tyrant Flycatchers) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Tyrant Flycatchers: Pewees, Kingbirds, and Allies"
 species_code: "weskin"

 sidebar_position: 492
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Tyrannidae (Tyrant Flycatchers)
   - Tyrant Flycatchers - Pewees, Kingbirds, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---